abeltanjq/blackjack/README.md

 # Rules
 [Rules of the game](https://www.blackjackapprenticeship.com/how-to-play-blackjack/)

+# Tasks
-# Task 1: User's Deposit
+[ ] User's Deposit
-Prompt the user to deposit a sum of money to start the game.
+    - Prompt the user to deposit a sum of money to start the game.

-# Task 2: Bet Amount
+[ ] Bet Amount
-Get an initial bet amount from the user.
+    - Get an initial bet amount from the user.
 Ensure it is not more than user's deposit.

-# Task 3: Shuttle Deck
+[ ] Shuttle Deck
-Implement a function / class to get a shuffled deck.
+    - Implement a function / class to get a shuffled deck.

+[ ] Distribute cards to player and Dealer
+    - Issue 2 cards to the player first before issuing to the dealer.

-# Task 4: Distribute cards to player and Dealer
+[ ] Distribute cards to player and Dealer
-Issue 2 cards to the player first before issuing to the dealer.
+    - Issue 2 cards to the player first before issuing to the dealer.

+[ ] Is either hand a black jack
+    - Check for an Ace and a value 10 card.
+    - 2 Aces is not black jack.
+It's either a 2 or 12.